Vitamin B5 (pantothenic acid): foods, benefits & RDA

 Best sources include beef liver, sunflower seeds, trout and mushrooms.
 Root vegetables, whole grains, tomatoes, fortified cereals and broccoli are also good sources.
 There isn’t much evidence supporting a benefit of taking supplements as it is in so many foods.
 However, cooking can destroy some vitamin B5 and other foods such as vinegar and baking powder have a similar effect, something to be aware of as it might reduce your intake.

-Where do you get vitamin B5?
+Where can I get vitamin B5?

+The opinions expressed are those of the author and are not held by Saga unless specifically stated.
 The material is for general information only and does not constitute investment, tax, legal, medical or other form of advice.
 You should not rely on this information to make (or refrain from making) any decisions.
 Always obtain independent, professional advice for your own particular situation.